 Our Board meets on the first Tuesday of the month at 6:00 PM at city hall.
 Please feel free to participate in these meetings.
-The city council of Bluff City serves four year terms.
-The council is an elected position.
-Decisions by the Board on customer complaints brought before the Board under the city's customer complaint policy may be reviewed by the Utility Management Review Board of the Tennessee Department of Environment and Conservation pursuant to Section 7-82-702(7) Tennessee Code Annotated
+The Board of Mayor and Aldermen of Bluff City serve four year terms.
+This an elected position.
+Decisions by the Board on customer complaints brought before the Board under the city's customer complaint policy may be reviewed by the Utility Management Review Board of the Tennessee Department of Environment and Conservation pursuant to Section 7-82-702(7) Tennessee Code Annotated operations?